Project Design and Implementation

 On successful completion of this unit, students will be able to:

-4. Integrate contemporary technology in project design.
+4. Utilise contemporary technology in project design and management for improved community outcomes.

 Assessment